The theory of implicit operations: Structure theory

-We also recall that a quasivariety $\K$ has the \emph{relative congruence extension property} when for all $\A \leq \B \in \K$ and $\theta \in \mathsf{Con}_\K(\A)$ there exists $\phi \in \mathsf{Con}_\K(\B)$ such that $\theta = \phi{\upharpoonright}_A$.
-When $\K$ is a variety, we simply say that $\K$ has the \emph{congruence extension property}.\footnote{Although we will not rely on this fact, we remark that the relative congruence extension property persists in pp expansions of quasivarieties (see \cite[Prop.~3.18]{CKMEXA}).}
+The next result compares the strength of the notions introduced in \cref{def:congruence preserving simple equational}.
+To this end, we recall that a quasivariety $\K$ has the \emph{relative congruence extension property} when for all $\A \leq \B \in \K$ and $\theta \in \mathsf{Con}_\K(\A)$ there exists $\phi \in \mathsf{Con}_\K(\B)$ such that $\theta = \phi{\upharpoonright}_A$.
+When $\K$ is a variety, we simply say that $\K$ has the \emph{congruence extension property}.\footnote{Although we will not rely on this fact, we remark that the amalgamation and the relative congruence extension properties persist in pp expansions of quasivarieties.} Lastly, we write ``AP'' as a shorthand for ``amalgamation property''.